Indigenous Correspondents Program

 Image

-As we work to identify and disseminate environmentally friendly solutions that “move the planet forward,” we need everyone, regardless of their background, to be part of the communication efforts.
-The UArizona and Planet Forward Indigenous Correspondents Program will create a more equitable space for Indigenous voices and perspectives to be heard - on their own terms - amid this truly global effort.
-The long-term goals of the Indigenous Correspondents Program are to increase participation in Earth and environmental science communication and related fields among Indigenous students and to increase the quality and quantity of Indigenous stories in media across the U.S.
+The Indigenous Correspondents Program works to create a more equitable space for Indigenous voices and perspectives to be heard - on their terms - amid this truly global effort.
+The long-term goals of the Indigenous Correspondents Program are to increase participation in Earth and environmental science communication and related fields among Indigenous students and to increase the quality and quantity of Indigenous stories in media across the US.

-Participants in Planet Forward’s 12-month Indigenous Correspondents Program will periodically meet with members of their cohort (~10-12 students) and Indigenous activists, journalists, and scientists to advance their storytelling and communication skills while building their professional and community networks.
-Participants will also receive one-on-one mentorship and guidance in creating and publishing a final environmental communication piece (e.g., essay/article, multimedia story, podcast, video documentary, etc.) and will receive a Certificate of Completion for their involvement in the program.
-Throughout the ICP, participating students will focus on four main goals:
+Indigenous Correspondents Program participants periodically meet with fellow cohort members (~10-12 students), Indigenous activists, journalists, storytellers (i.e. journalists, musicians, photographers, etc.), and scientists to advance their storytelling and communication skills while building their professional and community networks.
+Participants also receive one-on-one mentorship and guidance in creating and publishing a final environmental communication piece (e.g., essay/article, multimedia story, podcast, short video, etc.) through meeting one-on-one with an Indigenous Editor/ Story Mentor and/or peer review sessions.
+Participants will also receive a Certificate of Completion for their involvement in the program and a $1,000 stipend for their participation.
+Throughout the ICP, participants’ experiences center around four main goals, including:

-1. Personal growth (reclaiming your narratives and voice, telling personal stories, healing through creative expression, and connecting with the land and our communities)
+1. Personal growth: Reclaiming/gaining confidence in your narrative and voice, telling personal stories, healing through creative expression, and connecting with the land and our communities through storytelling

-2. Skill building (effective science communication strategies and storytelling techniques, multimedia technical skills (as applicable), editing, publishing and pitching content)
+2. Skill building: Learn effective science communication strategies and storytelling techniques, including multimedia software skills, interviewing, creating, editing, publishing and pitching story content

-3. Networking/community building (one-on-one mentorship with Indigenous speakers and Planet Forward editors, informal cohort gatherings, access to the Native American Journalists Association, Indian Country Today, National Museum of Natural History, National Museum of the American Indian, and other platforms and experts as applicable)
+3. Networking/community building: Accomplished through one-on-one discussions, meetings, and guidance from/with Indigenous speakers and ICP’s Indigenous Editor/ Story Mentor, monthly virtual social gatherings with fellow cohort members, access to the Native American Journalists Association, Indian Country Today, National Museum of Natural History, National Museum of the American Indian, National Geographic, and other platforms and experts as applicable

 Program Timeline

-1. Monthly skill-building workshops: Program participants will engage in seven two-hour long monthly workshops over the course of the program, from September 2022 through April 2023.
-Workshops will occur in the following sequence: 1) Healing Through Storytelling, 2) The Art of the Interview, 3) Four P's: Producing a Publication-ready Piece and Pitching, 4) Multimedia Communication, 5) Indigenous Knowledge in Science Communication, 6) Using software and technology, 7) Journalism in Indian Country.
+1. Monthly workshops: Participants will engage in eight monthly workshops (each two-hours long) over the course of the 10-month program.
+These workshops will be led primarily by Indigenous experts working in diverse fields.
+Workshops will occur in the following sequence: 1) Healing Through Storytelling, 2) The Art of the Interview, 3) Producing a Publication-ready Piece and Pitching, 4) Multimedia Communication, 5) Indigenous Knowledge in Science Communication, and 6) Using Software and Technology to Enhance Storytelling, 7) Journalism in Indian Country, and 8) Sharing Your Story: Designing a Personal Web Page.

-4. Community-building events: To help create a sense of community, participants will also be invited to take-part in virtual community-building events, such as team trivia and story-sharing nights.
-These events will be announced in advance by the Planet Forward Indigenous Correspondents Coordinator.
+4. Community-building events: To help create a sense of community, participants will also be invited to take part in virtual community-building events, such as team-building and story-sharing nights.
+These events will be announced in advance by the Planet Forward ICP Coordinators.

-Over the course of the Ilíiaitchik program, Indigenous Correspondents attend a series of seven monthly workshops led by Indigenous mentors.
-Workshop leaders represent a variety of communication fields, ranging from photojournalism and filmmaking, to education and scientific research.
-These workshops provide Indigenous Correspondents with unique opportunities to ask questions of experts in the field, engage in dialogue about stories, learn new storytelling techniques and practices, and receive feedback on their own work.
-Below is a synopsis of the 2022-23 Ilíiaitchik Indigenous Correspondents Program workshops, including a list of workshop leaders and learning objectives for each program:
+Over the course of the Ilíiaitchik program, Indigenous Correspondents attend a series of eight monthly workshops led by Indigenous mentors.
+Workshop leaders represent a variety of communication fields, ranging from photojournalism and filmmaking to education and scientific research.
+These workshops provide Indigenous Correspondents with unique opportunities to ask questions of experts in the field, engage in dialogue about stories, learn new storytelling techniques and practices, and receive feedback on their work.
+Below is a synopsis of the past Ilíiaitchik Indigenous Correspondents Program workshops, including a list of workshop leaders and learning objectives for each workshop:

-Workshop leader: Cinnamon Kills First is a Northern Cheyenne artist, documentary filmmaker, speaker, educator, and author of Maria Tallchief: Woman of Two Worlds, Go Dance!, and a forthcoming book.
+1. Cinnamon Spear is a Northern Cheyenne artist, documentary filmmaker, speaker, educator, and author of Maria Tallchief: Woman of Two Worlds, Go Dance!, and a forthcoming book.
 Cinnamon owns and operates Northside Advocacy LLC and is currently working on several projects aimed at supporting Indigenous youth and mental/emotional wellbeing.

 Learning goals/ objectives: